How does the 1817 Slave Register of former British Colonial Dependencies for Antigua corroborate the story of Mary Prince?

 What information is given about Mary Prince in the Slave Register?
 Why is it important that her age is given as thirty years old?

 Why was Mary Prince listed as Molly Wood in the Slave Register?
-Hint: What were the names of her female slave-owners?
+Hint: What were the names of the women who claimed her as property?

 The following is a transcription of the text in John Adams Wood's section of the page above:

 John Adams Wood Dick Male Black Thirty years